Are you not sure how to make good coffee in a French press? Here is a step-by-step guide that helps you brew a tasty cup easily.

 Making coffee in a French press is easy.
 You just need a few things:

-The scale is optional but helps to get the recipe exactly right and help you brew consistently.
+- Optional: Scale: The scale is optional but helps to get the recipe exactly right and help you brew consistently.
 Weighing coffee by eye or with a scoop can result in a slightly different cup every time.
+The Timemore scale (Amazon) is very good and will last a long time.

 How To Make Good French Press Coffee